 interest, if your organization has the right,

 tried-and-true volunteer management standards in place.

-He's the longest list you will find anywhere of microvolunteering in
+here's the longest list you will find anywhere of microvolunteering in

 action - but note that this list would be very shorter if your

-can easily be done on a mobile phone):
+volunteering (the task can easily be done on a mobile phone):

 - Translating just a few paragraphs into another language (as opposed

 to an entire web site, or entire brochure).